abdoulboubacar/worldchat/README.md

 #worldchat.io

 A chat application that can translate messages simaltaneously around the world.
-Built primarely on top of APIs with a <a href="http://unicorn.io">php REST HTTP client</a> and a little jQuery.
+Built on top of APIs with a <a href="http://unicorn.io">php REST HTTP client</a> and a little jQuery.

 ### Installation: